 Double Solitaire Rules

-Each player grabs one of the two card decks and gives it a good shuffle before swapping decks with one another.
-Now you’re ready to create the initial card setup.
+First, each player grabs one of the two card decks and gives it a good shuffle before swapping decks with one another.
+Now you must create the initial card setup.

 The first pile contains 1 card, with the number of cards increasing by 1 until the seventh pile, which contains 7 cards.
 All the cards are facing down except for the top one.